GangulyHub/Proedge/README.md

-# Proedge
+# Proedge Assignment
-This is an assignment reprository.
+1. Components of the code.
+   InputComponent
+2. Libraries and plugins used
+   React library